 Decca to Release Never-Before-Heard Masters With Support of Jessye Norman Estate

 Decca Classics is proud to announceJessye Norman – The Unreleased Masters, showcasing never-before-heard recordings of one of the greatest classical singers of all time.
-The set includes an extraordinary performance of Tristan und Isolde with Ms. Norman performing the multiple roles of Isolde and Brangäne, Wagner and Strauss song cycles, and a live recording of an eclectic programme of cantatas by Haydn, Berlioz and Britten.
+The set includes Wagner and Strauss song cycles, a live recording of an eclectic programme of cantatas by Haydn, Berlioz and Britten, and excerpts from Wagner’s Tristan und Isolde, Norman’s most extensive assumption of the role of Isolde on record.

 Released with the support of Ms. Norman’s family and estate, the box set pays tribute to one of the exceptional vocal performers of recent times, one of the most wide-ranging and committed artists, and certainly one of classical music’s great personalities.
 Born in segregated Georgia in 1945, Jessye Norman became one of the most celebrated opera singers and recitalists in the world, with her four-decade discography amassing five Grammys, including the Lifetime Achievement Award.